 To keep getting the service, you must ask to keep getting the service and file an appeal within 10 days of receiving the notice or the effective date of the action.
 If you appeal the action and keep getting the service, you may have to pay for the service if we deny your appeal.

-Send your request for an appeal to:
+Send your request for an appeal to the address in your denial letter or to the address below:

 Arkansas Total Care Attn: Grievance & Appeals Office P.O.
 Box 25010 Little Rock, AR 72221